zng-ui/zng/TODO/Unix.md

 Things TODO or FIX for Ubuntu builds.

-* Implement software backend blit.
+* Implement Wayland backend blit.
-   -X11
-   -Wayland

 * Implement zero_ui_view::config functions if possible.
 * No fonts found, caused fallback code to run and fails too, start fixing from fallback.